alsuren/mijia-homie/README.md

   This will start the publisher under systemd and show you the logs.

 - It takes a while to connect to all of the sensors and start getting readings.
-Once everything is running, you can HoDD to see your readings.
+Once everything is running, you can use HoDD to see your readings.

 - If everything is visible in HoDD then you can add other integrations.
 Anything that understands Homie should be able to read your sensors.
 OpenHAB is what we're using, but take a look at the [Homie Implementations page](https://homieiot.github.io/implementations/) and see if anything inspires you.